ryan-chann/learn-javascript/README.md

 # Learn Javascript
+Learn Javascript is an initiative to produce learning documentation that promotes knowledge sharing, and continuity of information.
+It includes comprehensive explanations and examples for learning Javascript technologies.

 ## 1. Terminology
 Understanding programming terminology enhances the efficiency of code explanations.
 Familiarity with specific terms allows developers to communicate more clearly and effectively about concepts, processes, and issues in coding.